AndersWik/anderswik.github.io/_posts/2015-02-18-Simple-Social-Links.markdown

 <a href="javascript:popWin('http://blog.anderswik.se','share');" title="Share!">Share Popup</a>
 {% endhighlight %}

-To use the a share link in the pop up use the ful share url.
+To use the a share link in the pop up use the ful share url, <a href="javascript:popWin('http://twitter.com/share?url=http://blog.anderswik.se&text=Some','share');" title="Share!">Share on Twitter</a>.

 {% highlight bash %}
 <a href="javascript:popWin('http://twitter.com/share?url=http://blog.anderswik.se&text=Some','share');" title="Share!">Share on Twitter</a>